Gain in-demand skills by studying online for a data analytics graduate certificate with an Australian university.

 Lecturers, tutors and any other instructors will be available online at certain times.
 You'll also be assigned a student success advisor to help with any non-academic matters.

-If you have any interest in extracting value out of data, an analytics course seems worthwhile.
-Key advantages of graduate certificate programs are that they are relatively short, consisting of four subjects, and give you the option to continue studying for a graduate diploma or masters degree.
+If you have any interest in extracting value out of data, a data analytics course is generally worthwhile.
+Key advantages of graduate certificate programs are that they are relatively short, consisting of four subjects, and give you the option to continue studying for a grad dip or masters degree.

 With data having become so vital to business performance, it's hard to see a downside to gaining skills in this field.
 You also have the flexibility to adjust your education program to make it broad and introductory or focused on specialist skills.